swehb/YVR-HotChocoFest-Search/README.md

 - [x] Remove duplicates in list
 - [x] Open each page and search if keyword exists, if it does return link to that page
 - [x] Make keyword search input value and not hardcoded
-- [ ] Make the keyword search case insensitive
+- [x] Make the keyword search case insensitive
-- [ ] Cache data to make search go faster
+- [x] Make scrape.py to scrape website and then write content into a csv file
+- [x] Main.py searches for entered keyword in the csv file and return the link to the vendor page